-For topical application, ylang ylang, clary sage, rose and jasmine are go-to oils that are known to be very safe and, when highly diluted (1% – 3 drops of EO blend per tablespoon of the carrier oil of your choice), can be a pleasant body massage oil or even lubricant.
+For topical applications of essential oils for sex, ylang ylang, clary sage, rose and jasmine are go-to oils that are known to be very safe and, when highly diluted (1% – 3 drops of EO blend per tablespoon of the carrier oil of your choice), can be a pleasant body massage oil or even lubricant.

 Are you sure you're using essential oils safely and effectively?
 Are you confused by dilutions and conversions?

 Let me help you by taking out the guesswork.
 Download my FREE dilution chart guide HERE!

 When it comes to drug interactions and contraindications, there are literally textbooks devoted to the study of essential oil safety and, as a trained researcher and doctor, I think it’s important to note that there is virtually no research out there discussing how essential oils interact with drugs in long-term human clinical trials.
 This means that essential oil safety is still a wild frontier in the science community and no one really knows (for certain) how essential oils will interact with drugs or your body.

 Nonetheless, properly diluting your essential oils is fundamental to safety and effectiveness because they are highly concentrated plant compounds.
 To help you along your journey, I have a created an easy-to-use dilution guide that you can download for FREE to make sure that all of your topical applications are safe and effective for the entire family.